ericwyles/chaos-engineering-demo/README.md

 Each branch contains a Spring Boot application with progressively more fleshed out app code and configuration to handle faults and simulate faults for testing.

+If you have questions reach out to me here or connect on [LinkedIn](https://www.linkedin.com/in/ericwyles/).

 # Tools and Libraries Used